course-files/ServingMLModels/huggingface_spaces_using_gradio.md

 - View the prediction result
 - Share the Space URL with domain experts for validation and feedback.
 Example: [https://huggingface.co/spaces/course-files/customer-churn-demo](https://huggingface.co/spaces/course-files/customer-churn-demo)

-## Streamlit Sharing using Streamlit
+## Streamlit Sharing using a Streamlit App
 Overall workflow:
 1. Create a Streamlit app
 2. Deploy the Streamlit app to Streamlit Sharing